ut-amrl/robofleet/msg2fbs/README.md

 A `makefile` is provided which automatically generates Flatbuffers code and copies it into each Robofleet component.
 The message types it generates can be edited in the `makefile`.
 Just run `make` to update generated code.

+The `makefile` also builds the required `flatc` binary from Flatbuffers source included in the `flatbuffers` submodule using CMake.

 ## Example usage

 1. `./msg2fbs.py --gen-enums -o schema.fbs amrl_msgs/RobofleetStatus sensor_msgs/NavSatFix`